woshibiantai/NS-Programming-Assignment/README.md

 Multiple clients can upload different files to the server at one time.
 The server is able to handle the clients concurrently.

 #### GUI

+To run the GUI, simply open the Uploader.jar file.

 We have implemented JavaFX for the GUI component of our project.
 A simple interface which allows users to select whether they wish to act as the Client or Server, and the respective files they would like to use.
 (CA certificate, file to upload, etc...)

 For the Server: Once the Server is selected and run, the GUI will display the IP Address (for the client to use to access it) and the current files that the server contains, which will be updated in real time to reflect any uploads or deletions.